Applications for Fall 2021 are due November 15, 2020

-Complete the CHP Application for Clinical Psychology Doctoral Program Form and include with uploaded files to the UF Graduate School Application OR email to the Academic Coordinator, Melissa Naidu (email@example.com)
+Complete the CHP Application for Clinical Psychology Doctoral Program Form and include with uploaded files to the UF Graduate School Application OR email to the Academic Coordinator, LuzMaria Escoto (firstname.lastname@example.org)

 Unofficial transcripts uploaded to your application can be used for the initial review.
 Official transcripts from ALL institutions the applicant has attended are required if admitted to the program, regardless if the courses were taken degree or non-degree seeking.
-Unofficial transcripts from a study abroad term will be used only if the student’s home institution has the courses listed on their official transcripts.
+Transcripts from a study abroad program are not needed if the courses are listed on the student’s home institution transcript.

 Official transcripts should be mailed to: